Nano ASP.NET SaaS Boilerplate

 In agent.js a few things are happening:

-• We set the base URL using .env.development & .env.production variables, using Vite’s metadata
+• The base API URL is set with .env.development & .env.production variables using Vite’s metadata

-• We use Axios interceptors to append a bearer token to every authenticated request when present, or if not, add a Tenant header with the tenantId.
+• Axios interceptors append a bearer token to every authenticated request when present, or a header with tenantId if not

 • When in the development environment, an artificial 1 second delay is added to every response make testing easier.
-Otherwise your localhost will load everything instantly and it will be difficult to see and test loading feedback.
+Otherwise localhost will load everything instantly and it will be difficult to test loading feedback.

-• Interceptors are also used as a catch-all to some 400, 500 level errors
+• Interceptors are used to catch 400, 500 level errors

 The Axios base contains methods for Get, Post, Put, and Delete.
-These are the methods that are exposed in agent, an object that can then be used everywhere else, like Pinia stores.
+These methods are exposed by the agent object, which is typically used in Pinia stores.